washingtonyachtclub/documents/WYC_Policies.md

 3. To access Club boats and facilities at the waterfront outside of WAC operating hours, Guests must email guests@washingtonyachtclub.org each quarter with proof of full-time student status or IMA membership, and the Member bringing out the Guest must also be a recipient of this email.
 This will be used to verify that the waterfront is not being used for club activity by individuals without IMA membership.
 4. All Guests, both at the waterfront and at other locations, must sign the online WYC Participant’s Agreement (available at https://waiver.washingtonyachtclub.org/) before sailing, and the Member bringing them out must verify that they have properly completed the waiver.
 5. All Guests must abide by the Club rules and may not be under 18 years of age.
 6. Failure to follow the above requirements may result in the Member losing their privilege to bring Guests, and both the Member and Guest being prohibited from using any and all WYC facilities and equipment for a period of time to be determined by the Executive Council.
-An appeal may be made according to Article IV - Section B.6 in the Policies.
+An appeal may be made under [Appeal Suspensions](#appeal-suspensions).
-7. Club members must not knowingly allow prohibited Guests from accessing Club boats or facilities.
+7. Club members must not knowingly allow prohibited Guests to access Club boats or facilities.

 ### Facilities Access
 Only Members with Ratings or Position Holders may open the Sail Locker, Shell House, and Gas Locker and only for usage in Club activity.
 When Members are not inside, these spaces must be locked at all times unless a Member in the immediate area knows that the door is unlocked and there is a defined plan for who will be locking the door and when.
 Any Member failing to abide by the above requirements may have their privilege to access these facilities revoked.